Sh1nn3y/Sh1nn3y/README.md

 Planning, configuring, managing and securing (phyiscal, scale-out and on-premise storage) backups,

-Deploying applications and other software to corporate devices and endpoints via Microsoft's Configuration Manager, formerly called "SCCM - System Center Configuration Manager",
+Deploying applications, policies and other necessities to corporate devices and endpoints via Microsoft's Configuration Manager, formerly called "SCCM - System Center Configuration Manager",

 Planning and building "state-of-the-art" data-centers,

 Setting up, continuously monitoring plus dynamically adapting network hardware and its configuration to business and operational needs,

+Evaluating, managing, migrating and preventing vulnerabilities together with other cyber security risks,

-Automating repeating tasks via PowerShell and AutoHotkey,
+Automating repeating tasks with PowerShell and AutoHotkey,

+Documenting,

 Providing general and advanced support for end users and customers,

-Fixing this stupid printer for the 9th time,
+Fixing this stupid printer for the 9th time today,

 And much more as I will continue to learn and improve myself.